bschnitz/i3ipc-python-tools/README.md

 This package was created from my need to have a directional focus (left/right, up/down) of i3 windows and is build up on the [i3ipc](https://github.com/acrisci/i3ipc-python/) package.

 This package also includes extended ways of finding containers in the i3 tree.
+Also it is possible to create windows and execute commands on them, after they are created.

 There is an example for focusing windows.
 If You are interested in examples for finding containers, write me, and I may add a short example.